-A test of spatial auto-correlation was conducted using a Mantel test in the "ade4" package in the R program (v.2.15.1).
-Pairwise genetic distances (as F{ST} values obtained in ARLEQUIN) were tested for correlation with geographic distance in the form of both the natural log of pairwise waterway distances and geographic coordinates.
+Details of genetic analyses can be found in the technical report 10/2013 for this project.
+Genetic diversity and genetic distance between samples were analysed using GENALEX 6.5b3 (Peakall and Smouse, 2006; Peakall and Smouse, 2012) and ARLEQUIN 3.5.1.3 (Excoffier and Lischer, 2010).
+A test of correlation of genetic distance with geographic distance among samples (Isolation by distance test) was conducted using a Mantel test in the "ade4" package in the R program (v.2.15.1) using F{ST} as genetic distance and both the natural log of pairwise waterway distances and geographic coordinates as geographic distance.
 Geographic coordinates used were standard UTM coordinates (Table 1).
 Waterway distances between samples were estimated from the mouth of each river using the GIS package QUANTUM GIS V. 1.8.0.
 Straight-line distances were used along the coastline due to the number of islands of Norway's west coast.
-Observed R-values were compared with those expected from a null-distribution generated using a Monte Carlo test and 1×10^4 random permutations, with $\alpha = 0.05$.

-2.6 Detection of loci differentiating affected and control samples
+2.5 Detection of genetic variation among affected and control samples

-2.6.1 Genome-wide association mapping
+2.5.1 Genome-wide association mapping